Quuxplusone/goodcook/md/goodcook.md

 - 1/4 cup chopped dried apricots
 - 1 small yellow squash, in small dice (optional)
 - 1 thick slice or 2 thin slices bread, toasted and cubed
+- 1/4 cup chicken stock or water, to taste

 The instructions on the box used to call for boiling the butter and water, then adding a seasoning mix and simmering 5 minutes